"Cesar Chavez Community School is a Shining Example of Why Charter Schools Exist" --Chair of the New Mexico Public Education Commission

 -Many classes can count as dual enrollment and students may earn 1.0 elective credits in just one traditional semester ( ex. from Sept-Dec for the Fall semester).

 - Juniors and some sophomores who have maintained good attendance and grades are eligible.
 Students must be willing to travel off-campus to their CEC class location (usually on Mountain rd).
 CCCS can provide bus passes.
 Students must also obtain written permission from their mentor and parent/guardian to enroll.

 -CEC classes need to be scheduled around your CCCS classes.

 -You may ask your Mentor to print out an application for CEC and to see the course catalogue of available classes.
 They are welcome to make an appointment with Ms. Courtney, the Counselor, for more information and to turn in their completed applications.

--CEC is extremely popular; turn in your application to Ms. Courtney, the Counselor, ASAP!
+-CEC is extremely popular; turn in your application to Austin Dougherty, the Counselor, ASAP!

 " It’s a wonderful school, and I’m glad my kids are in the school.
 The kids love school and want to come. "

 - CCCS Parent